New Island connections

-Tolls: Residents will receive one daily round-trip toll payment, along with toll credit for transit trips (where toll credit is accrued after a certain amount of trips are taken by transit)
+Tolls: Below Market Rate and pre-2011 residents will receive one daily round-trip toll payment, along with toll credit for transit trips (where toll credit is accrued after a certain amount of trips are taken by transit)

 These recommended benefits will likely be phased in over time based on the number of low-income households and workers on the island.
 Existing residents will be eligible for these benefits automatically as they become available.